-• The FortiGate unit is configured in the FIPS-CC mode of operation.

-- The FortiGate unit is installed in a secure physical location. - Physical access to the FortiGate unit is restricted to authorized operators. - Administrative passwords are at least 8 characters long. - · Administrative passwords are changed regularly. - Administrator account passwords must have the following characteristics: - One (or more) of the characters should be capitalized - One (or more) of the characters should be numeric - One (or more) of the characters should be non alpha-numeric (e.g. punctuation mark) - Administration of the module is permitted using only validated administrative methods.
-These are: - · Console connection - Web-based manager via HTTPS - Command line interface (CLI) access via SSH - Diffie-Hellman groups of less than less than 1024 bits (Group 5) are not used. - Client side RSA certificates must use 1024 bit or greater key sizes. - LDAP based authentication must use secure LDAP (LDAPS). - Only approved algorithms are used (see Table 14 on page 21).
+- The FortiGate unit is configured in the FIPS-CC mode of operation. - The FortiGate unit is installed in a secure physical location. - Physical access to the FortiGate unit is restricted to authorized operators. - Administrative passwords are at least 8 characters long. - · Administrative passwords are changed regularly. - Administrator account passwords must have the following characteristics: - · One (or more) of the characters should be capitalized - One (or more) of the characters should be numeric - One (or more) of the characters should be non alpha-numeric (e.g. punctuation mark) - Administration of the module is permitted using only validated administrative methods.
+These are: - · Console connection - · Web-based manager via HTTPS - Command line interface (CLI) access via SSH - Diffie-Hellman groups of less than less than 1024 bits (Group 5) are not used. - Client side RSA certificates must use 1024 bit or greater key sizes. - LDAP based authentication must use secure LDAP (LDAPS). - Only approved and allowed algorithms are used (see "Algorithms" on page 21). - The tamper evident seals are applied (see "Physical Security" on page 18).